Taking out the first credit card can be a landmark in anyone's finances.

 A credit card is a line of credit up to an agreed limit.
 It is also called a credit limit.
 Let us understand how it works with an example.
 Let's say your credit card comes with a credit limit of $10,000.
 It implies that you can only borrow up to $10,000 per month.

 You must pay it back to the lender/credit card issuance company within a specific payment period.
-If you fail to do so, you get charged interest on the accumulated debt.
+You must do so to avoid interest charges on the accumulated debt.

 4. What Is Credit Card Limit?

 If you are planning to apply for a credit card, it is necessary to understand its key terminologies.
 A credit limit is the maximum permissible debt on your credit card at any instant.
-It is determined at the time of applying for a new credit card.
+The bank checks how much credit you can get when applying for a new credit card.

 As a credit card applicant, you can indicate your preference for the credit limit.
 The credit provider decides the credit limit considering your existing debt, household expenses, income, employment, credit history, etc.